 😌 Let’s tech (read take) it easy: Nested loops of lust are senselessly techy-fying everything at sight, leaving us desensitized and hollow.
 Time to tech (read take) stock.

 🎓 Students must ask themselves:

-If coding is where my future lies, why have I enrolled for civil engineering or law?
+If coding is where my future lies, why have I enrolled on civil engineering or law?
 It’s time to nurture our hobbies, celebrate our passions, stoke our intrinsic motivations - and pivot career decisions around them.
-Sure, the job-force isn’t alone to be blamed.
+Sure, the job force isn’t alone to be blamed.
 The system needs to be rethought inside out.

 🏫 Educationists must ask themselves: